snowxwang/mito/code/skel_length.md

 <img src="images/skel_length/point_connect.png" width="170"/>

-## The Codes
+## The Code
 {: .text-purple-200 }

 ### - How to use
 {: .text-purple-100 }

 The function takes 7 inputs: mito_meta_file_name, pixel_length, pixel_width, page_thickness, shrinked_ratio, sample_name, and full__h5_directory.
-Since the h5 file is exported as 2048/2048pixels resolution, the resolution can be different from the original image volume.
+Since the h5 file is exported as 2048/2048 pixels resolution, the resolution can be different from the original image volume.
 The "shrinked_ratio" is simply origianl image volume length/2048.
 The rest of the inputs are pretty self explanitory.
 An example would be:
 ```matlab
 mito_skel_length_aspect_ratio_calculator('mouse_mito_meta',16,16,40,2,'mouse','C:\mito_project\mouse_h5_folder\mouse_mito_16nm.h5')
 ```